Anytime. Yes, that’s right. Because it never hurts to ask.

 I want to upsell them more.
 Let’s do that first before we ask for a favor

 None of these are good reasons.
-The reality is that you can always find reasons why people will not be receptive for a referral request.
+The reality is that you can always find reasons why people will not be receptive to a referral request.

 How to make a friend?